orsonteodoro/gcf2/README.md

 2. Next, run `emerge-uncfied.sh`

 Use the resume-emerge-lst script or --skipfirst to skip unmergable.

+The script can be modified to add additional options for emerge.

 ### Checking for early CFI violations and missing symbols